mrphoebs/ISwear/README.md

 How the promise invokes it's listeners is dependent on whether the promise has been full-filled or broken.

-If the promise has been full-filled then the whenFullfilled method of the listener is invoked with the value of the full-filled promise If the promise has been broken then the whenBroken method of the listener is invoked.
+If the promise has been full-filled then the whenfulfilled method of the listener is invoked with the value of the full-filled promise If the promise has been broken then the whenBroken method of the listener is invoked.